-Breakfast is an event at our Bed and Breakfast.
-Our two charming dining rooms have tables for two that are as private or as conversational as you choose to be.
-Our full gourmet breakfasts are simply scrumptious.
-We can accommodate most dietary restrictions.
+Breakfast is an event at The Old Powder House Inn.
+Our three course gourmet breakfast is served at tables for two that are as quiet or as conversational as you choose to be.

-We will accommodate dietary restrictions and special dietary needs.
-Please advise us before or at registration.
+We can accommodate some dietary restrictions and special dietary needs.
+Please let us know before or at registration.

 “The breakfast- two words- Amazing.
 Ok, that was one word, but it says it all!!” ~ Jim & Jess

 “The breakfasts were always exciting!
 Bob should write a cookbook.” ~ Nick

 “The best breakfast in the WORLD!!!
 We are already booking our next visit.
 Need I say more? :-)” ~ Patrick and Alexandra

 “I would rate breakfast superior to all other B&B’s we have stayed at in the USA and throughout Europe.” ~ R.G.